jelek21/Coding_Tools/STPlugins.md

 ## UI
 *  [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon): Adds some pretty icons in your sidebar depending on the files types. ([GitHub](https://github.com/SublimeText/AFileIcon))
+*  [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter): Your brackets magically appears near the line number, no need to count the opening and closing brackets, you will directly see which one is not closed. ([GitHub](https://github.com/facelessuser/BracketHighlighter))
 *  [ColorSublime](https://packagecontrol.io/packages/Colorsublime): To change easily (and download easily) your themes. ([GitHub](https://github.com/Colorsublime/Colorsublime-Plugin))
 *  [Dracula Color Scheme](https://packagecontrol.io/packages/Dracula%20Color%20Scheme): Well known color scheme. ([Website](https://draculatheme.com/sublime))
 *  [Origami](https://packagecontrol.io/packages/Origami): Some key bindings for a better tabs organisation. ([GitHub](https://github.com/SublimeText/Origami))